 The Design and Manage Exercises course requires participants to undertake syndicate work and assessment requirements on the two evenings of the training course.
 Participants will be provided with accommodation for these two nights.

-The participant or their organisation are responsible for transport costs to and from training locations, and for any accommodation required for nights prior to and/or after the conclusion of a residential course.
+The participant or their organisation are responsible for transport costs to and from training locations, and for any accommodation required for nights prior to and/or after the conclusion of the DAME course.

 Some of OEM's courses are not formally assessed, while other courses give students the opportunity to be assessed for national units of competency on OEM's Scope of Registration that are aligned these courses.